 Standard precautions and good infection control are paramount to ensure staff are not put at risk whilst the initial risk assessment is carried out.
-It is assumed throughout this policy that staff will be using standard precautions as the norm.
+It is assumed throughout this policy that staff will be using standard precautions.
 If these measures are not already in place, they must be introduced immediately when dealing with a patient in whom VHF is being considered.
+As per the NHS National infection prevention and control manual for England.
+National-infection-prevention-and-control-manual-v2-4-250123.pdf (england.nhs.uk)